BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 CAMÕES SQUARE, Lisbon’s meeting place;

-CARMO CONVENT, Romantic Gothic ruins – Largo do Carmo, Chiado, 10AM-5PM
+CARMO CONVENT, Romantic Gothic ruins – Largo do Carmo, Chiado

 PATRIARCAL RESERVOIR AND CHANNEL OF LORETO, Lisbon’s underground water channels